thindil/steamsky/bin/doc/CONTRIBUTING.md

 implement it into the game.

-If you want to talk/propose changes to any existing features/mechanics in the game, feel free to contact me via issues tracker or mail (addresses that you can find at top of this file).
+If you want to talk/propose changes to any existing features/mechanics in the game, feel free to contact with me via options available at [contact page](https://www.laeran.pl/repositories/steamsky/wiki?name=Contact).
 General rule about propositions is same as for bugs reports - please, try to write as much information as possible.
 This help us better understand the purpose of your changes.

 List of things which I wish to add to the game, can be found [here](https://www.laeran.pl/repositories/steamsky/wiki?name=To-Do)
 Please read carefully the description on how to discuss or how they will be